nickovs/atomicswap/README.md

 ## License

-`atomicswap` is released under the
+`atomicswap` is released under the MIT license.
+See LICENSE.md for details.